Get a Sensor

 Purchase here: https://bgeigiezen.safecast.jp/

 Data are recorded locally on a removable microSD card or transmitted in real time via Wi-Fi.
-Soon, direct uploads from the microSD card to the API will be available without the need to remove the microSD card.
+Direct uploads from the microSD card to the Safecast API is available without the need to remove the microSD card.
 Note: the bGeigieNano needs a GPS signal to begin logging.

 Radiacode 102, 103 and 103G